 Price: Prices aren’t posted yet as of mid-August.
 Check the website for updates.

 Hours: Open daily, 9 a.m.-5:30 p.m.

 Beardsley’s Cider Mill & Orchard

 Originally a dairy farm, Beardsley’s Cider Mill & Orchard has been around since 1849.
-Another farm that’s home to shorter trees, Beardsley’s currently grows over 10,000 dwarf and semi-dwarf apple trees in its Pick-Your-Own orchards.
-Payment is by cash only.
+Another farm that’s home to shorter trees, Beardsley’s currently grows over 13,000 dwarf and semi-dwarf apple trees in its Pick-Your-Own orchards.

 278 Leavenworth Rd.
 (Route 110)